mikekoul/tech_challenge_b/README.md

 ## Future Improvements
 - Add argument to Decode method `parse_2021_entries` to parse out different years other than 2021 which is hard coded at the moment.
 Change name of method to `parse_entries_by_year`.
 - Since all the long form URL values were seven digits I used a range when evaluating the `['bitlink']` key from the json file.
-To make the program less dependent on that value being seven digits long I would split the string at each ` / ` and evaluate only that section of the string.
+To make the program less dependent on that value being seven digits, long I would `split` the string at each ` / ` and evaluate only that section of the string.
 - Add error handling and sad path testing to build a more robust program and test suite.